ioBroker/ioBroker.iot/README.md

 You may write "*" in white list and all services will be allowed.

 From version 2.0.5 you can use GET request in form ```[GET]https://iobroker.net/service/custom_<NAME>/<user-app-key>/<data>``` to place the **\<data\>** into **cloud.0.services.custom_\<NAME\>**.

+Here you can find instructions how to use it with [tasker](doc/tasker.md).

 IFTTT service is allowed only if IFTTT key is set.